 The bags are available in three color combos: army green, black and tan, with orange interior; grey and black, with electric blue interior; and Owen & Fred’s signature midnight navy and red.
 The Kickstarter campaign for the bags features several rewards for different tiers of backing, ranging from tags, a choice of bags, or the full kit of bags.
 I’m going for the grey and black duffel featured on the rear rack of the Brooklyn Cruiser pictured below.

 For more images and complete details on the bag materials and construction, visit the Kickstarter page.
 If you’re in the market for a great bag yourself or as a gift for someone else, supporting this great New York local has my full thumbs up.

 It’s Bike to Work week, with the official Bike to Work Day on Friday, May 17.
 This means more cyclists on the streets of New York City, which we love.
 And hopefully, after NYC Bike Share officially launches later this month, we’ll have even more people getting around the city more efficiently.
-After tweeting out some photos to promote the idea and perhaps encourage and inspire city guys to get on a bike, some followers posed a couple of important … Continue reading

 It started with the Bedford Men’s Commuter Bike last year.
 It was a modern twist on the classic Dutch frame with a Sturmey Archer 2-speed kick shift hub, a leather dual coil saddle and exquisite ergonomic leather handle grips.
 And with those creamy tires and that wood box fastened to the rear carry rack, the Bedford was and remains a real head-turner.
 (It also happens to be my current ride, and it will only be taken from my cold dead hands.)